Blog: Unpacking 9 great examples of email subject lines

 We're going to take a deep dive into nine subject lines that have proven successful for email marketers and understand exactly what's driving their success.

-(A tip: you can try your own variations of each on real people by clicking the 'Test it now!' button alongside.)
+(A tip: you can try your own variations of each on real people by clicking the 'Test this on real people for free!' button alongside.)

 Example 1: Using humor